diffix/dashboards/gui/docs/en/anonymization.md

 ## Output sequences to avoid

-The following two output sequences must be avoided to ensure that the CSV exports of **Diffix Dashboards** are anonymous.
+The following two output sequences must be avoided to ensure that the analysis results of **Diffix Dashboards** are anonymous.
 Note that a user acting as normal would have no reason to accidentally generate these output sequences.